Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

-# Nasdaq Cloud Data Service (NCDS)
+# Nasdaq Data Link

-Nasdaq Cloud Data Service (NCDS) provides a modern and efficient method of delivery for realtime exchange data and other financial information.
+Nasdaq Data Link provides a modern and efficient method of delivery for realtime exchange data and other financial information.
 Data is made available through a suite of APIs, allowing for effortless integration of data from disparate sources, and a dramatic reduction in time to market for customer-designed applications.
 The API is highly scalable, and robust enough to support the delivery of real-time exchange data.

 # Products Currently Available
 ### Equities